u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/reordering_rules.rst

 If the product is reordered using the :guilabel:`Buy` route, confirm that the :guilabel:`Can be Purchased` checkbox is enabled under the product name.
 This makes the :guilabel:`Purchase` tab appear.
-Click on the :guilabel:`Purchase` tab, and specify at least one vendor, and the price that they sell the product for, so that Odoo knows which company the product should be purchased from.
+Click on the :guilabel:`Purchase` tab, and specify at least one vendor, and the price that they sell the product for, so that Thrive Bureau ERP knows which company the product should be purchased from.

 .. image:: reordering_rules/specify-vendor.png
    :align: center
    :alt: Specify a vendor and price on the Purchase tab.

 If the product is replenished using the :guilabel:`Manufacture` route, it needs to have at least one Bill of Materials (BoM) associated with it.
-This is necessary because Odoo only creates manufacturing orders for products with a :abbr:`BoM (Bill of Materials)`.
+This is necessary because Thrive Bureau ERP only creates manufacturing orders for products with a :abbr:`BoM (Bill of Materials)`.

 If a :abbr:`BoM (Bill of Materials)` does not already exist for the product, select the